Customizing the interface

 The extension file must be located under: SIHOT-HOME\lua\main\protocol\sxmlif\

-Concerning the purpose of the extension the Lua script has to implement whether the public function send or receive.
-The function send is called by the interface every time prior sending information to an external system.
-The function receive is called every time information was send to the interface.
+Concerning the purpose of the extension the Lua script has to implement whether the public function is send or receive.
+The function send is called by the interface every time prior to sending information to an external system.
+The function receive is called every time information was sent to the interface.
 Both functions are called with the XML string as parameter and have to implement two return values.
-The first value is the XML string that should be used for further operations in the interface; the second value is a boolean value that tells the interface if the XML string still need to be processed by the interface.
-The complete stucture of the lua extension is shown below.
+The first value is the XML string that should be used for further operations in the interface; the second value is a boolean value that tells the interface if the XML string still needs to be processed by the interface.
+The complete structure of the lua extension is shown below.

 function shutdown()